 This post will cover all your Instant Pot basics.
 Whether you are a brand new owner of an Instant Pot or just want to learn more about how to use it, this guide will teach you everything you need to know.

-What Is The Instant Pot
+What Is an Instant Pot

 The Instant Pot is a pressure cooker that can also work as a slow-cooker, rice cooker, and even yogurt maker.
 There is a reason they are also called a multicooker – they can cook just about anything.